S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 ### 17. WorkloadProcessingFinished
 **Description:** Event triggered when a container finishes processing a video transcoding task, signaling its inactivity.

-### 18. TaskFailed
-**Description:** Event triggered when a video transcoding task fails to complete due to errors or issues encountered during processing.

 ## Client Requests Processing of Video

 **Trigger:** Client request received over RabbitMQ with a task ID.